keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * Let us show you one example of local transmission of the virus!

-* All samples of this branch are originated from patients in Austria.
+* All samples of the branch shown on the graph are originated from patients in Austria.

 * Most of these patients had the exact same viral lineage (all samples on the vertical line on the left)